Policy & Strategy

 | Monterey County coverage | — | Esperanza Care 2.0 launches: ~500 adults, Natividad partner |

 None of these changes is a surprise, and that's the opportunity.
-Here's the short list of moves to make before the date arrives — assign an owner to each line and you'll walk into July 1 ready instead of reacting:
+Here's the short list of ownership checks to keep the July operating period clean — assign an owner to each line and move through the launch window deliberately instead of reacting:

-- **Segment your Medi-Cal panel** — identify full-scope vs. State-Only patients; flag the dental panel separately (DHCS scope change).
+- **Segment your Medi-Cal panel** — identify full-scope vs. State-Only/UIS patients; flag the dental panel separately so 2027 implementation planning is not guesswork.

-- **Build your Santa Cruz number** — translate the UIS-PPS change into a per-site annual revenue figure.
+- **Build your Santa Cruz number** — translate the possible 2027 UIS/PPS change into a per-site annual revenue sensitivity.

 - **Set payroll to $22/hr** for covered roles effective July 1, 2026; pencil in the $25/hr step for July 1, 2027 (DIR).